 How often do high-yield savings rates change?

-Can I open a high-yield savings account if I already have a regular savings account?
+Can I open a high-yield savings account if I already have a regular one?

 Is my money safe in a high-yield savings account?